 Applying Cynefin to my challenges

-If you’ve attended our first virtual learning session on Cynefin, use these worksheets to help you understand how to apply the Cynefin framework, map your challenges against the different domains and reflect on how you might respond differently if looking through a Cynefin ‘lens’.
-If new to Cynefin, e suggest you view David Snowden’s video on this before attempting these worksheets.
+If you’ve attended our virtual learning session on Cynefin, use these worksheets to understand how to apply the Cynefin framework, map challenges against the different domains and reflect on how you might respond differently if looking through a Cynefin ‘lens’.
+If new to Cynefin, we suggest you view David Snowden’s video before attempting these worksheets.

-As described in Karen Ellis and Richard Boston’s book Upgrade, these four underlying capacities make up our ways of making sense of ourselves, each other and the world in which we are operating.
-This is an excerpt from Page 12 of the Upgrade book.
+As described in Karen Ellis and Richard Boston’s book Upgrade, these four capacities make up our ways of making sense of ourselves, each other and the world in which we are operating.
+The following is an excerpt from Upgrade.

 The Cynefin framework described by David Snowden